roberttwomey/dsc160-final/README.md

 This section will link to the various code for your project (stored within this repository).
 Your code should be executable on datahub, should we choose to replicate your result.
 This includes code for:

 - data acquisition/scraping
-- cleaning
-- analysis
+- preprocessing
-- generating results.
+- generative methods

 Link each of your notebooks or .py files within this section, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.